Tech-JI/Git-wksp-25Fa/part1.md

 ## Invoke text editors in shell

-- If you have installed and added VS Code to the `PATH` environment variable on Windows, you can also use the command `code <FILE>` to open `FILE` in VS Code.
-If you haven't already, follow the guide [for Windows 10](https://stackoverflow.com/questions/44272416/add-a-folder-to-the-path-environment-variable-in-windows-10-with-screenshots) or [for Windows 11](https://superuser.com/questions/1861276/how-to-set-a-folder-to-the-path-environment-variable-in-windows-11).
+- VS Code: use `code <FILE>` to open `FILE`, or `code <DIRECTORY>` to open `DIRECTORY` in VS Code.
+VS Code should be added to `PATH` environment variable on Windows.
+Follow the guide [for Windows 10](https://stackoverflow.com/questions/44272416/add-a-folder-to-the-path-environment-variable-in-windows-10-with-screenshots) or [for Windows 11](https://superuser.com/questions/1861276/how-to-set-a-folder-to-the-path-environment-variable-in-windows-11).
 Note that you'll have to reopen Git Bash after this

-- Alternatively, use `notepad <FILE>` to open `FILE` in Notepad
+- Notepad: use `notepad <FILE>` to open `FILE` in Notepad

 ## Tips